Martin Tomczyk: Racing career

-His father Hermann is president of the Deutscher Motor Sport Bund.
+Tomczyk's father Hermann is president of the Deutscher Motor Sport Bund.

 After BMW's DTM program was reduced in 2017, Tomczyk retired from the series and continued driving with the Bavarian manufacturer in the IMSA WeatherTech SportsCar Championship.

 Following his retirement from full-time racing, Tomczyk became the series manager of the DTM Trophy.
 In 2023, he became the managing director of Abt Sportsline.